EBZebra/docs/edge/source/guide/configreference.md

 	<PreloadLegacyGeneric value="1"/>

 ### PreloadLegacyODAX
-Determines whether to preload the NPAPI plug-in to mimic the ODAX ActiveX object in WebKit.
+Determines whether to preload the NPAPI plug-in to mimic the ODAX ActiveX object in Webkit.
 Does not apply to the Enterprise Tablet.

 **Possible Values**